AndiRen/X-Defender/Readme.md

 ---
 INSTRUCTIONS FOR PLAY

-1. Run main.py to launch the game
+1. Run main.py to launch the game.
 2. Enjoy!